Terrier Dogs

 About the Cesky Terrier

-The Cesky Terrier is a medium terrier dogs known for its balanced nature and capable mind.
-Well-suited to apartment living, the Cesky Terrier is an excellent choice for first-time dog owners.
+The Cesky Terrier is a small terrier dog known for being deeply loving with its family and friendly once acquainted.
+With a capable mind, well-suited to apartment living, the Cesky Terrier is an excellent choice for first-time dog owners.
 Typically standing 10 to 13 inches tall at the shoulder and weighing 13 to 30 pounds, this breed has a life expectancy of 10 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Terrier Dogs group, the Cesky Terrier brings a distinct combination of traits that sets it apart.
 On the calmer end of the energy spectrum, the Cesky Terrier is content with moderate daily activity.
 Deeply affectionate, the Cesky Terrier loves being close to its people and forms strong bonds with every member of the household.